 Honor your CAREGiver

-This special program provides an opportunity to honor a Home Instead CAREGiver who has made a positive, lasting impact.
+This meaningful program provides an opportunity to honor a Home Instead CAREGiver who has made a positive, lasting impact.
 The CAREGiver receives a special letter informing them that a gift has been made in their honor.
 The Home Instead franchise office that employs the CAREGiver is also notified of the tribute gift so they can recognize the CAREGiver in a special way.
 Gift amounts are confidential.

 Be a Santa to a Senior